PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 20:17:21
+Last updated: 2024-04-02 20:17:55
-Random Quote: In all things of nature there is something of the marvelous. - Aristotle
+Random Quote: What is a weed?
+A plant whose virtues have not yet been discovered. - Ralph Waldo Emerson